-Credit extended under the ABL Credit Facility is secured by a first priority security interest in substantially all of the Company's U.S. and Canadian assets, excluding intellectual property, software, equipment, and fixtures.
+Credit extended under the ABL Credit Facility is secured by a first priority security interest in substantially all of our U.S. and Canadian assets, excluding intellectual property, software, equipment, and fixtures.
 In connection with the Term Loan, the Lenders under the ABL Credit Facility entered into an intercreditor agreement with the Term Loan lender and were granted a second priority security interest in the Term Loan collateral, which includes our intellectual property, certain furniture, fixtures and equipment, and pledges of subsidiary capital stock.

-We have capitalized an aggregate of approximately \$6.2 million in deferred financing costs related to the ABL Credit Facility.
-The unamortized balance of deferred financing costs as of May 1, 2021 was approximately \$1.3 million.
+As of July 31, 2021, we have capitalized an aggregate of approximately \$6.3 million in deferred financing costs related to the ABL Credit Facility.
+The unamortized balance of deferred financing costs as of July 31, 2021 was approximately \$1.2 million.
 Unamortized deferred financing costs are amortized over the remaining term of the ABL Credit Facility.